Time-out (sport): NCAA

+The National Collegiate Athletic Association (NCAA) uses four systems of timeouts.
+Regardless of the specific system, either players or coaches can call timeouts.

+In men's games that are not broadcast, each team is allowed four 75-second and two 30-second timeouts per regulation game.

-In the National Collegiate Athletic Association (NCAA), there are two systems of timeouts used.
-In games that are not broadcast, each team is allowed four 75-second and two 30-second timeouts per regulation game.
-In games which are being broadcast, as of the 2015-16 season, each team is granted one 60-second timeout and three 30-second timeouts per game in addition to the media timeouts (at the first dead ball under 16, 12, 8 and 4 minutes remaining in each half).
+In women's games that are not broadcast, each team is allowed two 60-second and three 30-second timeouts per regulation game.
+Each team receives one extra 30-second timeout per overtime period.

+In men's games which are being broadcast, as of the 2015-16 season, each team is granted one 60-second timeout and three 30-second timeouts per game in addition to the media timeouts (at the first dead ball under 16, 12, 8 and 4 minutes remaining in each half).
 A maximum of two 30-second timeouts may carry over into the second half.
 Any called timeout that occurs within the 30 seconds prior to a scheduled media timeout break automatically takes the place of the upcoming media timeout, with the only exception to this rule being the first called timeout of the second half.
 A timeout cannot be called by a coach when the ball is live.
 Previously, under NCAA rules in prior seasons, teams had a total of five timeouts, and timeouts superseding media timeouts were only used in the women's rules.

+With the NCAA women's game being played in quarters instead of halves, a separate system is used in women's broadcast games.
+Each team receives one 60-second and three 30-second timeouts per game, in addition to media timeouts at the first dead ball on or after the 5-minute mark of each quarter.
+The first called timeout of each quarter, if taken before the 5-minute mark, replaces that quarter's media timeout.
+Unlike the men's game, all unused 30-second timeouts carry over to all subsequent periods.
+As in non-broadcast games, each team receives an extra 30-second timeout per overtime period.

 NFHS

 High school basketball allots five timeouts per game, with three 60-second and two 30-second timeouts.
-In overtime games, each team is given one additional 60-second timeout, and is allowed to carry over any unused timeouts from regulation or – if the case may be – previous overtimes.
+In overtime games, each team is given one additional 60-second timeout in each overtime period, and is allowed to carry over any unused timeouts from regulation or – if the case may be – previous overtimes.
 Media timeouts are typically reserved for televised state tournament games only.

 Coaches and players can call timeouts.
 While the ball is live, only the team in control of the ball can request a timeout.